empeee/dotfiles/README.md

 Newer versions of Konsole have solarized built in, but older ones do not.
 For older versions, I manually entered the colors from https://github.com/phiggins/konsole-colors-solarized
 ### Other
 ## Terminal Fonts
-airline (and powerline) are awesome plugins for VIM, but the downside is that they require special font support to show special symbols.
+airline (and powerline) are awesome plugins for Vim, but the downside is that they require special font support to show special symbols.
 In the pared down version of my scripts, with `WORKENV=1`, I try to get around this by using unicode characters in place, but even this doesn't work everywhere with every font.